main_colors operation allows you to extract a given number of prevailing from an image.

 4 is used in the case.

 main_colors returns a JSON containing an array of 8-bit RGB values specific to the found dominant colors.
-For example, for [this][get-colors-example-inout] input image, the operation with no specified parameters will return this JSON,
+For example, for this input image, the operation with no specified parameters will return this JSON,

 [138, 142, 143],